 The SANS Critical Control #10 examines security policy configuration, security device configuration and change management processes.
 Configuration and change management isn’t sexy and isn’t the cool new shiny security technology that has all the latest bells and whistles, but it’s sound security that works.

 Think of it this way – you could have the most security layers and the most granular policies, but if your devices are out of date or improperly configured, your network may be exposed to greater risk of a cyber-attack.
 Or you could be up on your device configurations, but maybe a policy was changed without the proper checks and balances and now you have a new risk in the policy that wasn’t there yesterday.
+We decided that in addition to family photos, it was time to focus on couples photoshoot !
+Last fall we aired our popular City Photoshoot Tips & Ideas and as a result, gave you TONS of ideas and inspiration.

 Here are a few things to consider around the importance of this Critical Control: